-Approved Investment Counterparties Cash limit Time limit Banks and Building Societies - Secured long-term credit ratings no lower than AA (or equivalent) £5M each 364 days long-term credit ratings no lower than AA- (or equivalent) £4M each 364 days long-term credit ratings no lower than A- (or equivalent) £3M each 364 days Banks and Building Societies - Unsecured long-term credit ratings no lower than AA (or equivalent) £5M each 9 months long-term credit ratings no lower than AA- (or equivalent) £4M each 6 months long-term credit ratings no lower than A- (or equivalent) £3M each 4 months The Council's current account banker - provided long term credit rating no lower than BBB- (or equivalent) £3M next day Corporates or Registered Providers with long-term credit ratings no lower than A- (or equivalent) £3M each 4 months Unrated institutions, such as some building societies £1M each 4 months Company Shares where no direct service benefit arising, for the prudent management of its financial affairs £100,000 n/a Pooled funds (incl. money market funds) long-term credit ratings no lower than A- (or equivalent) £5M each n/a unrated or long-term credit ratings under A- (or equivalent) £4M each n/a UK Government no limit 364 days Other Government with long-term-credit ratings no lower than A- (or equivalent) £5M each 364 days UK Local Authorities (irrespective of credit rating) £5M each 364 days as defined in the Local Government Act 2003
+Approved Investment Counterparties Cash Limit Time Limit Banks and Building Societies - Secured long-term credit ratings no lower than AA- (or equivalent) £5M each 364 days long-term credit ratings no lower than AA (or equivalent) £4M each 364 days long-term credit ratings no lower than A- (or equivalent) £3M each 364 days Banks and Building Societies - Unsecured long-term credit ratings no lower than AA- (or equivalent) £5M each 9 months long-term credit ratings no lower than AA (or equivalent) £4M each 6 months long-term credit ratings no lower than A- (or equivalent) £3M each 4 months The Council's current account banker - provided long-term credit rating no lower than BBB- (or equivalent) £3M each next day Corporates or Registered Providers with long-term credit ratings no lower than A- (or equivalent) £3M each 4 months Unrated institutions, such as building societies £nil n/a Company Shares where no direct service benefit arising, for prudent management of its financial affairs £100,000 n/a Pooled Funds and Real Estate Investment Trusts (incl. money market funds) long-term credit ratings no lower than A- (or equivalent) £5M each n/a unrated or long-term credit ratings under A- (or equivalent) £4M each n/a UK Government No limit 364 days Other Government with long-term credit ratings no lower than A- (or equivalent) £5M each 364 days UK Local Authorities (irrespective of credit rating) £5M each 364 days as defined in the Local Government Act 2003

-Other Investment Limits Cash limit Any single organisation, except the UK Central Government £5M each UK Central Government unlimited Any group of organisations under the same ownership Group or overall limit same as would be set for parent company Foreign countries - limited to those with sovereign credit rating of AA + or better (from all agencies) £5M each UK investments will not be limited by the UK's sovereign credit rating Foreign investment limits will not apply to investment in pooled funds which may be domiciled overseas.
-Sovereign credit rating criteria and foreign country limits will also not apply to investments in multilateral development banks (e.g. the European Investment Bank and the World Bank).
-Registered providers and registered social landlords £5M in total Unsecured investments with building societies £6M in total Money market funds £16M in total
+Other Investment Limits Cash Limit Any single organisation, except the UK Central Government £5M each UK Central Government unlimited Any group or organisations under the same ownership Group or overall limit same as would be set for parent company Foreign Countries - limited to those with sovereign credit rating of AA+ or better (from all agencies) £5M each UK investments will not be limited by the UK's sovereign credit rating Foreign investment limits will not apply to investment in pooled funds which may be domiciled overseas.
+Sovereign credit rating criteria and foreign country limits will also not apply to investments in multilateral development banks (e.g. the European Investment Bank and the World Bank) Registered providers and registered social landlords £5M in total Unsecured investments with building societies £6M in total Money market funds £20M in total